brunacosta03/sem4pi_22_23/docs/SPRINT C/US_3009/readme.md

 **US 3009** - As User, I want to view the history of updates on a board.

-- The User can only view the history of updates on a board if he/she is the owner of the board or if he/she is a member of the board.
+- The User can only view the history of updates on a board if he/she is the owner of the board or if he/she is a member of the board (has read permissions)
 - The User can only view the history of updates on a board if the board exists.

 Regarding these requirements we understand that this User Story relates to [US3004](../US_3004/readme.md).